This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - Tell your caregiver if you know or think you might be pregnant.

 - You may need to have some of your blood stored in case you need it during or after your surgery.
-Caregivers will tell you when you need to come in to have your blood drawn.
+Healthcare providers will tell you when you need to come in to have your blood drawn.

 - You may need to have blood tests, x-rays, nerve conduction studies, and other tests.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.